OtmaneDaoudi/finnhub-data-streaming-pipline/README.md

 2. **Managed vs. Self-Managed Kubernetes**

-   Currently, we use an on-premises Kubernetes cluster deployed with kubeadm.
+   Currently, we use a Kubernetes cluster deployed with kubeadm.
 An alternative is using Google Kubernetes Engine (GKE).

    Pros of GKE:
    - Managed control plane